Celebrating Ghanaian Animation: the Golden Movie Awards

 I give them the benefit of the doubt but moving forward, if they truly are about changing the African narrative, they should have animated series like Bino and Fino, Ubongo Kids, Tales of Nazir, Mdu Comics among others on their radar as well.

-Regardless, it’s a step in the needed direction and we wish Comfort and Francis the best.
+Regardless, it’s a step in the needed direction for Ghanaian animation (and Africa animation as a whole) and we wish Comfort and Francis the best.
 A win for either is a win for us all.

 By Kadi Yao Tay [aka The Golden Afromation Consumer]